West Africa

 Where We Work

-We currently operate in Cote d’Ivoire, Ghana, Liberia, Nigeria and Sierra Leone.
+We currently operate in Cote d’Ivoire, Ghana, Liberia, Nigeria, Sierra Leone, Togo and Chad.
 The region is endowed with large tracts of arable land and a population teeming with youth.
 However, crop productivity is less than a quarter of optimum global averages.
 The region is among the hardest hit by the impacts of climate change.
 A mix of socio-economic policy instruments, innovation, good governance, investments and improved access to finance can facilitate the transformation the region needs.

 Commodities